m0xpd/SubHarmonics/Hardware/README.md

 # Hardware
 This folder contains hardware descriptions of the 'SubHarmonics' module.

-The information is presented as EAGLE 'sch' and 'brd' files for the two PCBs and as a small Kicad project for the front panel.
+The information is presented as EAGLE 'sch' and 'brd' files for the two PCBs (in the PCBs folder) and as a small Kicad project for the front panel (in the FrontPanel folder).

 SubHarmonics is implemented in two modules, each of which has its own PCB.
 There is a Main Board, hosting the majority of the electronics and a Control Board, which contains all the front panel components including the division indicator LEDs and associated decoders.